defsteph/EPiFocalPoint/README.md

 #Focal point based cropping for EPiServer using ImageResizing.NET

 ##Prerequisites
 Make sure your Image Media ContentTypes inherit from ```ImageResizer.Plugins.EPiFocalPoint.FocalPointImageData```, or implements ```ImageResizer.Plugins.EPiFocalPoint.IFocalPointData``` if inheritance is inconvenient or undesired.
+Remember to decorate the FocalPoint property with ```[BackingType(typeof(PropertyFocalPoint))]``` if you choose to implement the interface only.

-Creating NuGet packages requires Visual Studio 2015
+Creating NuGet packages requires Visual Studio 2015.

 ##Usage
 Edit the image in AllPropertiesView, and place the red dot where you want it in the image.